 Orientation and Registration

-During the summer prior to their first year at Augustana, students and their parents or guardians are invited to spend a day on campus for Orientation and Registration.
-They will learn about living and learning at Augustana and students will register for their fall courses.
+Prior to their first semester of enrollment at Augustana, students and their parents or guardians are invited to participate in Orientation and Registration activities.
+Students and families will learn about living and learning at Augustana, and students will register for their first semester courses.

-Welcome Week begins on move-in day in late summer.
-This event helps new students adjust to college life and meet fellow students.
+New students begin their Augustana education by participating in Welcome Week (Fall semester) or Spring Welcome (Spring semester).
+These events begin on move-in day, and help new students adjust to college life and meet fellow students.
 Special activities and programs provide a comprehensive introduction to the campus, faculty and community.

-Small groups of new students are accompanied through many of the Welcome Week events by upper-class students and faculty members.
+Small groups of new students are accompanied through this programming by upper-class students and faculty members.
 Auditions for band, choir and orchestra also are held at this time.

 During their ﬁrst year, students enroll in either the First-Year Inquiry (FYI) or First-Year Honors (FYH) sequence during Fall and Spring semesters